10 WHL Things, Volume VII

 By Glen Erickson

 1 – The Turnstiles – The past weekend saw Western Hockey League attendance pass the 319,000-mark.
-That’s an average of 3,551 through the first 90 games, although a couple of rinks in the east division cannot accommodate that number unless the fire marshal is on vacation.
+That’s an average of 3,551 through the first 90 games, although a couple of rinks in the east division cannot accommodate that number unless the Fire Marshall is on vacation.
 So far this season, seven games have attracted a crowd over 5,000 spectators, five of those in U.S Division buildings.
 Everett and Spokane have played home games in front of two 5,000-plus crowds, while Seattle has drawn over 5,000 once.
 The largest crowd so far – 8,309 – watched the Chiefs knock off the visiting Tri City Americans in its home opener.
 North of the 49th parallel, the largest crowd of the season to date was opening night in Saskatoon, when 8,253 spectators at Sask Tel Centre watched the Blades hammer Swift Current, 9-3.
 Can you guess which is the other western Canada-based team to attract a crowd over 5,000 this season?

 2 – Overage Deadline I’ve always been partial to and supportive of overage players in the WHL.
 The “20’s” are typically guys with over 200 games experience, but very few play in the league with an NHL entry level contract in their back pocket.
 The majority land at Canadian universities, benefitting from the WHL Scholarship Program while continuing to play hockey at an elite level.
 According to the WHL, a total of 149 former Dub players appeared on opening night rosters for Canada West university teams this season.
 Things will be flushed out in the WHL this week as we’ll know, for the time being, what personnel decisions the teams have chosen to make.
 There have already been a number of moves with overage player implications including Brayden Boehm (MHAT to VIC), Connor Hvidston (SC to CGY), Carlin Dezainde (PG to SC) and Harrison Meneghin (LETH to MHAT).
 The player I’m watching?
 Goaltender Austin Elliott of the Saskatoon Blades.

 3 – Road Warriors – A tough weekend for the Kamloops Blazers, who dropped three straight decisions on the road in the state of Washington.
 It was a three-in-three road trip for the Blazers, and these can be a grind, beginning in Seattle (3-1) before two games in Kennewick against the Tri City Americans (5-4 in OT and 5-3).
-The schedule doesn’t get any easier this week for the Blazers – in fat, it’s really odd – as the team haul bus back to Kamloops for a Tuesday tilt against the visiting Prince Albert Raiders, then heads back out of town for a Thursday contest in Portland.
+The schedule doesn’t get any easier this week for the Blazers – in fact, it’s really odd – as the team hauls back to Kamloops for a Tuesday tilt against the visiting Prince Albert Raiders, then heads back out of town for a Thursday contest in Portland.
 That’s gotta be an 8.5-hour drive each way, plus pit stops and the mandatory conversations with border security.
 Two nights later after the game in Portland, the Blazers host the Wenatchee Wild.
 Kamloops is in tough this season, what looks like a bit of a down year after pretty much running the show in the B.C.
 Division for a couple of seasons post-covid hysteria, during which the city hosted the very successful 2023 Memorial Cup.
 The Blazers are currently 2-5-1-1.

 BCGolfGuide.com